operator-framework/enhancements/enhancements/run-bundle.md

    Can we change that to using the discovery API?
    * Based on discussions, using the discovery API is the way to go.

-2. How do we handle --mode= flag on registry add
+2. How do we handle --mode= flag on registry add?
+   * When adding a bundle to an empty index, default to **semver**
-   * should we ALWAYS default to --mode=semver?
+   * When adding a bundle to a provided index, default to **replaces**
-     * this has less testing and isnot yet the default.
-We should stick with the default.
-   * should we have a flag that allows our default mode handling to be overridden?
-     * no
+   * Should the add mode be configurable on the CLI? **optional flag**;
+     not in an example right now

+3. Is there no case we want to enable permissive mode?
+   * No, always keep permissive disabled.

 ## Summary